jet/equinox/DOCUMENTATION.md

 Next, we extend the scenario to show:
 - how state held in the Cache influences the EventStore APIs used
-- how writes are managed:-
+- how writes are managed:
   - when there's no conflict
   - when there's conflict and we're retrying (handle `WrongExpectedVersionException`, read the conflicting, loop using those)
   - when there's conflict and we're giving up (throw `MaxAttemptsExceededExcveption`; no need to read the conflicting events)